StarNamer/dactyl-manuform-all/src/Fib-NOTES.md

 Okay, did a fix to the thumb wall, now some commented-out lines need fixing

 Okay, I've fixed the hull.
 The thumb part sticks out a bit sharply now though.

+Okay, I've made it less sharp while still having clearance for the caps.

+Next, the actual thumb cluster.
+I want to keep the top two and remove the rest... but I need the wall to make sense afterwards.